- Mercy Health Innovation Hub

 With corporate approval, Mercy Health moved forward with designing, building, and furnishing their Innovation Hub.
 The Custer team helped in the design-build process, creating spaces that would offer flexibility and support for the range of users in the Hub.

 Custer designer Jody Poole designed the project coves that act as small breakaway spaces, as well as the bulkhead and glass wall in the entryway.
 Custer’s custom millwork team built the project coves and coffee bar (with the help of Mercy Health’s Regional Director, Ben Look, who provided the reclaimed wood shelves — teamwork!).
 Jody also selected the lighting throughout the space, as well as all of the fabric, furniture, and finishes.
 Urbaneer worked alongside Mercy Health and Custer to install mobile walls that could either separate the community space or be stored easily on its perimeter.
 And for easy connectivity and digital projection, Custer outfitted the meeting rooms with multiple innovative audio/visual components, such as wireless collaboration, an interactive touch display, and multiple plug & present technology products.
 The entire interior remodel was completed in tandem with Rockford Construction.

 With their new Innovation Hub, Mercy Health is making headway on the best and brightest ideas of healthcare’s future.
-To see more photos of the space, check out Mercy Health’s photo album on Facebook.

 With the belief that great spaces are good for organizations, Custer creates environments that support good posture, easy connections, movement and wellbeing, all with the mission of driving employee engagement.
 Ready to get started on your innovative space?
 Connect with us here.